molily/molily.de/_posts/2019-02-03-testing-angular.md

 1. An independent, self-sufficient counter Component that holds its own state.
 2. A counter that is connected to a Service using dependency injection.
 It shares its state with other counters and changes it by calling Service methods.
 3. A counter that is connected to a central NgRx Store.
-(NgRx is a state management library we will introduce later.)
+(NgRx is a popular state management library.)
 The counter changes the state indirectly by dispatching NgRx Actions.

 While this example seems trivial to implement, it already offers valuable challenges from a testing perspective.